Phase structure and critical phenomena in 2-flavor QCD by holography: Holographic QCD model

 In order to obtain the configuration of hairy black holes, we need to numerically solve the equations of motion given by the variations of action~\eqref{action} under the ansatz~\eqref{metric} with appropriate boundary conditions (see~\cite{Li:2020spf, Cai:2022omk} for more technical details).
 Then the related thermodynamic quantities can be obtained by using the holographic renormalization.

 To better match the state-of-the-art lattice data, the potential and coupling function take the following structure~\cite{Cai:2022omk},

 with $c_1, c_2, c_3, c_4, c_5$ are free parameters.
 All parameters will be fixed by fitting the state-of-the-art lattice QCD data to well capture the behaviour of thermodynamic quantities for different physical systems.
 The values of these free parameters for different models are summarized in Table~\ref{model_para}, including the 2-flavor case in the present study.\,\footnote{The value of $c_4$ for $(2+1)$-flavor model has been made a slight modification from $0.085$ to $0.091$ to match the higher-order baryon number susceptibilities~\cite{Li:2023mpv}} One can find $Z(\phi)=0$ for the pure SU(3) model and the parameters $(c_1, c_4, c_5)$, \emph{i.e.} the coefficients of odd power of dialton $\phi$, keep unchanged for the finite quark flavor models.
+What we need to emphasize is that our current model mainly focuses on the dynamical properties of quarks and the quark flavor dynamics are effectively adopted into our five free parameters in $V$ and $Z$.
+All these parameters will be fixed by matching with cutting-edge lattice QCD data, for which the quantum characteristics of u, d quarks (such as isospin, spin, etc.) also are captured by these parameters.